 The ClearLight™ is a unique new therapeutic light that treats moderate inflammatory acne.
-ClearLight™ uses the innovative Acne PhotoClearing (APC) technology to destroy the most common bacteria that causes acne quickly and easily.
+ClearLight™ uses the innovative Acne PhotoClearing (APC) technology to reduce the most common bacteria that causes acne quickly and easily.

 Frequently Asked Questions

-A. ClearLight™’s unique APC technology destroys P. acnes bacteria safely and effectively within the skin.
+A. ClearLight™’s unique APC technology reduces P. acnes bacteria safely and effectively within the skin.

 A. Monthly maintenance ClearLight™ treatments usually help control acne breakouts for four to six months; after that another treatment series may be necessary.

 A. We can tell you about the treatment plan that is right for you.
 It will involve a series of ClearLight™ treatments, typically twice a week for 4 weeks.
 It is important to keep the treatment appointments recommended by your doctor.
 By following the treatment plan, you’ll see maximum results and enjoy clearer skin with ClearLight™.